When I decided to go backpacking in Australia on my working holiday visa, there were a few things that I knew I would do:

 Sleeping in the Mitsubishi

 So, we had the Mitsubishi and with nowhere to sleep it was now our new home, or so we thought!
-On the Friday, which was supposed to be the first night in our new abode, we were lucky enough to be offered refuge in a friend of a friend’s flat!
+On Friday, which was supposed to be the first night in our new abode, we were lucky enough to be offered refuge in a friend of a friend’s flat!
 So we slept in the relative comfort of his floor!

 This was great!
 One less night in the Mitsubishi!
-When it actually came around to sleeping in the car, I can the describe the experience nicely; not very enjoyable, and in more real terms, absolutely fuckin awful!!
+When it actually came around to sleeping in the car, I can describe the experience nicely; not very enjoyable, and in more real terms, absolutely awful!!